lawnjelly/Misc/MRP.md

 # Minimum Reproduction Project

-Strictly speaking, by definition, a minimum reproduction project is a project that demonstrates the bug, but does _nothing else_.
-It should contain no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.
+Strictly speaking, by definition, a minimum reproduction project is a project that demonstrates the bug, and does _nothing else_.
+It contains no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.

-This follows the adage, that "perfection is achieved not when there is nothing more to add, but when the is nothing left to take away".
+This follows the adage "perfection is achieved not when there is nothing more to add, but when the is nothing left to take away".

 Ideally _there should be nothing present in your project that we could remove_, such that the bug would still exhibit.